-The Company was important to the British Empire because it was a monopoly trading company in India and in the east and many influential people were shareholders.
+The Company was important to the British Empire because it was a monopoly trading company

 Now, these shareholders (some of them were Parliamentarians) thought -

 "What shall we do with this EIC?
 They are not able to bring enough profits and unable to meet its commitments.
 Let us make an Act to take over the management of the East India Company's rule in India."